gechandesu/interact/README.md

 You can use Interact instead of Whiptail and Dialog.
 Interact depends only Bash native commands and basic utils.

+**WARN:** interact is under development and can be used for testing purposes only.
+Possible changes soon that will break backward compatibility with the current version of the code.
+You can wait for the stable version of the library or fork it.

 # Usage

 Clone [lib/interact.bash](lib/interact.bash) in your project and source it: